chrisn5413/PTcgPocketSort/README.md

 # PTcgPocketSort
 This program was inspired by Pokemon Pocket's ass deck sorting.
 The goal is to hopefully make it easier to find pokemon to make decks.
-Maybe down then line it'll save data
+Maybe down then line it'll save data.

+Thanks to limitless tcg for the images I use in this project.